yg-ht/FIR/README.md

 To make this a minimum viable product for initial noisey recon the following must be in place:

-- multi-thread prep for the below:
 - take user input for usernames, hostnames, domain names etc
 - DNS enumeration
 - null session enumeration
 - enum4linux esq stuff
-- smb share read / write perms discovery
 - smtp enum
+- multi-thread prep for the below:
 - nmap all remaining ports

 ## Thanks and acknowledgments

-The following people and code repositories have been invaluable in making this project:
+Thanks must go to the following people and code repositories as they have been invaluable in making this project:

+- many many friends, who I'm sure want to remain nameless
 - https://github.com/allfro/pymetasploit